The Jazz Singer (1980 film): Richard Fleischer

 Michael Apted was offered the job of director but turned it down.
 The job was then offered to Richard Fleischer, who had taken over directing on the films The Last Run and Ashanti.
 Fleischer was attracted by the thought of working with Diamond and Olivier and accepted.
 Fleischer watched the footage and described it as "a basket case" with every scene having been shot by multiple cameras, the script being constantly rewritten, Olivier overacting and Diamond underacting.
 Fleischer started filming within two weeks of Furie's dismissal, on 17 March, later writing " I felt reasonably sure that I could salvage it and make myself something of a hero in the bargain.
-(Jerry Leider, the producer, later called it "the greatest rescue operation since Entebbe.")"
+Leider later called it "the greatest rescue operation since Entebbe."

-Fleischer said his main problems directing the cast where getting Olivier to tone down his performance, and building up Neil Diamond's confidence.
+Fleischer said his main problems directing the cast were getting Olivier to tone down his performance, and building up Diamond's confidence.
 According to Arnaz, Diamond was nervous about his acting debut, and would become irritable when he could not perform a scene.
-The two directors handled this situation very differently: Whereas Furie — who, along with other crew members, was intimidated by Diamond's status as a successful musician — would have the script rewritten to be tailored to Diamond, Fleischer would calm Diamond down and work with him on the scene.
+The two directors handled this situation very differently: whereas Furie — who, along with other crew members, was intimidated by Diamond's status as a successful musician — would have the script rewritten to be tailored to Diamond, Fleischer would calm Diamond down and work with him on the scene.
 Arnaz discovered during filming that she became pregnant two weeks into filming.
 Months later, when the film premiered, Arnaz could not attend because she was giving birth to her son Simon.

 During a scene set in a recording booth, Diamond was having trouble conveying anger during an argument with Arnaz's character.
 Director Fleischer said that Diamond would go into the adjacent music recording stage where his band was gathered to await his cue and then enter in a supposed rage.
 During one of the lulls in filming to reset the shot, Fleischer saw him pacing nervously and then suddenly bursting into anger, throwing chairs and smashing equipment.
-Not wanting to miss an opportunity, the director called "Action" and Diamond stormed in and delivered his lines in a very convincing performance.
+Not wanting to miss an opportunity, the director called "action" and Diamond stormed in and delivered his lines in a very convincing performance.
 After the scene ended, Fleischer asked the singer what had set him off.
 He replied that he was upset he couldn't give the desired performance and asked his band to play something to make him angry.
 "And what did they play?"
 Fleischer asked.
 "A Barry Manilow number," replied Diamond.

 Barry Spikings of EMI said the film "is being made with some good, old fashioned values in it.
 There were three screenplays and they were just getting a bit nervous about what they were doing.
 I said we do the original script and anyone who disagrees should put their hand up there and then."

-The budget blew out from $8 million to $13 million.
+The budget blew up from $8 million to $13 million.